EwanColquhoun/loadsheet-planner/README.md

 * [FPDF](http://www.fpdf.org/) - Python library used to generate pdfs (loadsheet in this case).
 * [PEP8](http://pep8online.com/) - for testing and validating the code.
 * [Google Sheets](https://www.google.co.uk/sheets/about/) - to create the printable spreadsheet.
+* [Google Cloud](https://cloud.google.com/) - to create a project for the API.
+* [Google Sheets API](https://developers.google.com/sheets/api) - an API to link the Loadsheet planner with Google Sheets.

 [Back to top](<#contents>)
 # Testing